Desoriano/Protecting-Digital-Assets/README.md

 Welcome to my Portfolio!
 I am a student pursuing a BS in Cybersecurity & Information Assurance.I alreayd hold a BA in Psychology.
 I thrive on continuous learning and value feedback and diverse perspectives.

-💻 I have built a home lab for personal projects.
-I have earned various certifications through both my coursework and personal initiatives, with a clear roadmap to achieve more.
-Below is a glimpse of some completed work, along with a list of projects and certifications I plan to complete.
-Some of these will be obtained through my coursework, while others will be pursued in my personal time through hands-on projects in my home lab.
+💻 I've built a home lab for personal projects and earned certifications through both coursework and independent initiatives.
+Below is a glimpse of completed work, along with upcoming projects and certifications.

 <b>📍My Goal:</b> To continually expand my knowledge, refine my skills, and contribute meaningfully to the cybersecurity field by solving complex challenges and driving impactful solutions.